 Some common parameters used to measure performance, such as melt index and density, only show partial information of the resin’s microstructure, and other features exist that explain polymer performance.
-Separating the polymer according to certain parameters like molar mass, branching, or stereoregularity, and studying its microstructure, will help uncover the reasons why some plastics behave differently to others.
+Separating the polymer according to certain parameters like molar mass, branching, or stereoregularity to study its microstructure, will help uncover the reasons why some plastics behave differently to others.

-In Polymer Char we offer a wide range of analytical services for polyolefin samples and other polymers.
-Over 25 years of expertise in the polyolefin field, and the most advanced instrumentation for microstructural characterization, have made Polymer Char’s laboratory a global reference in polyolefin analysis.
+At Polymer Char, we offer the widest range of analytical services for polyolefin samples and other polymers.
+Over 25 years of expertise in the polyolefin field, and the most advanced instrumentation for microstructural characterization, have made our laboratory a global reference in polyolefin analysis.

-Below you will find all the techniques that we cover.
-If you need help to decide which one is the most appropriate for your type of samples, you can get in contact with us by filling out our form.
+Below are all the techniques that we cover.
+If you need help to decide which one is the most appropriate for your type of sample, you can get in contact with us by filling out our form.

 The CCD technique separates the molecules based on their crystallizability.
 Most polyolefin products are produced incorporating comonomers to reduce crystallinity and extend the range of product performance.
 To define these copolymers, the chemical composition or comonomer incorporation parameter is required in addition to the molar mass distribution.

 The combination of GPC and TREF or TGIC techniques is a powerful approach to obtain a complete characterization of complex resins.

 The two-dimensional distribution achieved with cross-fractionation techniques reveals the interdependence between molar mass and chemical composition in polyolefins.
 This information is necessary in some complex samples designed through multiple reactor–catalyst processes.